atsuwu/substance_to_xiv/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+---

+Final Fantasy XIV © SQUARE ENIX CO., LTD. All Rights Reserved.

+This project is not affiliated with SQUARE ENIX CO., LTD. in any way.